unknownv2/CoreHook/README.md

 #### Installing Dependencies

 Build or download the binary releases from [CoreHook.Hooking](https://github.com/unknownv2/CoreHook.Hooking) and [CoreHook.Host](https://github.com/unknownv2/CoreHook.Host).
-You can use [download-deps](/download-deps.cmd) script, which downloads the latest binary releases to a folder called `deps` in the root of the project.
+You can use the [download-deps](/download-deps.cmd) script, which downloads the latest binary releases to a folder called `deps` in the root of the project.
 Place the `coreload32.dll (X86, ARM)` and/or `coreload64.dll (X64, ARM64)` binaries in the output directory of your program.
 Then, place the `corehook32.dll (X86, ARM)` and/or `corehook64.dll (X64, ARM64)` binaries in the same output directory.
 These are all of the required files for using the examples above.

 You can then start the program you built above.